noahehall/theBookOfNoah/linux/cmdline.md

   - Link: a placeholder in a directory that points to the real locatin of the file
   - Symbolic link: a physical file that points to another file somewhere in the virtual directory structure; but they do not share the same contents
   - Hard link: creates a separate virtual file that contains information about the original file and where to locate it, however they are physically the same file

-## PROCESSES
-  - Signals: how processes communicate with each other; a predefined message that processes recognize and may choose to ignore or act on
-    - 1: HUP : hangs up
-    - 2: INT: interrupts
-    - 3: QUIT: stops running
-    - 9: KILL: unconditionally temrinates
-    - 11: SEGV: preduces segment violation
-    - 15: TERM: terminates if possible
-    - 17: STOP: stops unconditinally but doesnt terminate
-    - 18: TSTP: stops or pauses.
-But continues to run in background
-    - 19: CONT: resumes execution after STOP or TSTP

-## cmd / process grouping / modifications
-  - Sequential cmd list: a list of commands to be run one-after-another
-    - cmd1; cmd2; cmd3; cmdX
-  - Sequential cmd list no errors: a list of commands that will run only if the previous cmd exited without error
-    - cmd1 && cmd2 && cmd3 && cmdX
-  - Process list w/ subshell: executes sequential commands in a subshell
-    - (cmd1; cmd2 && cmd3;  cmd4)
-    - (cmd1; cmd2 && cmd3; ((echo $BASH_SUBSHELL)) `create another subshell`
-  - Process list w/out subshell: cmd list must end with a semicolon
-    - { cmd1 && cmd2; cmd3; }
-  - Background mode: allows the cmd to be processed in a subshell while releasing the CLI back to the user
-    - cmd1& `its the & that forces background mode`
-      - Returns the job number and the PID of the process
-    - Co-processing: spawns a subshell in background mode and executes a command within that subshell
-      - coproc : See CLI CMD QUICKIES section

-# important files and locations
-## important locations
-  - / : root
-  - /bin/ : many GNU user-level utilities
-  - /boot/ : boot files
-  - /dev/ : where linux creates device nodes
-  - /etc/ : system configuration directory
-    - init.d/ : contains scripts for starting and stopping individual apps at bootime
-    - rcX.d/ : X is a run level, contains entries for each script within init.d/
-  - /home/ : where linux creates user directories
-    - [username] a users home
-      - Alias at ~
-  - /lib/ : system and application library files
-  - /media/ : common place for mount points used for removable media
-  - /mnt/ : another common place for mount points used for removable media
-  - /opt/ : often used to store third-party software packages and data files
-  - /proc/ current hardware and process information
-  - /root/ : root home directory
-  - /sbin/ : many GNU admin-level utilities
-  - /run/ : runtime data is held during system operation
-  - /src/ : local services store their files
-  - /sys/ : system hardware information files
-  - /tmp/ : temporary work files can be created and distroyed
-  - /usr/ : the bulk of GNU user-level utilities and data files
-  - /var/ : for files that change frequently, e.g. log files

-## important files
-  - /etc/inittab: a table of processes to start automatically on bootup
-  - /home/[username]/.bash_history `all the cmds entered`
-  - /etc/passwd: contains a list of all the system user accounts a long with some basic configuration information about each user
-    - User entry: one per line consisting of seven fields delimited by colons that are each used to assign specific features for the user
-    - Example entry: noahjedwardhall:x:501:501:Noah Edward:/home/noahedwardhall:/bin/bash

-# important environment variables
-  - Environment variables: store information about the shell session and the working environment
-  - Used to store data in memory
-  - Global vars:
-  - Local vars:
-  - vars
-    - BASH_SUBSHELL `used at the end of a cmd/process-list to determine how many subshell(s) were created
-    - LS_COLORS: controls the color for different types of text displayed in a terminal emulator
-    - HISTISZE: how many cmds are kept in bash history

 # CLI CMD Quickies
   - Parameter types